Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: Preliminary Mitigation of Coding Agent Security Risks

-\textbf{Agents performance drops on tasks they can correctly and securely solve.} As shown in Table \ref{tab:strategy-result}, when more security guidance are provided to the agent aiming at addressing the security risks, the functional correctness of agent solutions drop significantly in both enhanced settings.
+\textbf{Agents performance drops on tasks they can correctly and securely solve.} In \autoref{tab:strategy-result}, when more security guidance are provided to the agent aiming at addressing the security risks, the functional correctness of agent solutions drop significantly in both enhanced settings.
 Moreover, the security performance also drops surprisingly.
-This result is caused by the combined effect of two opposing trends when giving agents extra security prompts: (1) The prompts improves the agent's ability to realize and defend against security risks thus the previously correctly but insecurely solved tasks can now be securely solved; (2) the previously correctly solved tasks become incorrect as agents overly focus on security, omitting functional edge cases, including those that are secure or insecure.
-Table \ref{tab:transition-matrix} is an example transition matrix of evaluation results from \textit{generic} to \textit{oracle} settings.
+This result is caused by the combined effect of two opposing trends when giving agents extra security prompts: (1) The prompts improves the agent's ability to realize and defend against security risks thus the previously correctly but insecurely solved tasks can now be \textit{securely} solved; (2) the previously correctly solved tasks become \textit{incorrect} as agents overly focus on security, omitting functional edge cases, including those that are secure or insecure. \autoref{fig:transition-matrix} illustrates this via a transition matrix from \textit{generic} to \textit{oracle} setting: correct solutions are more likely to regress to incorrect, while insecure solutions are more likely to become secure.

-To quantify these trends, we measure two percentages corresponding to each trend in \autoref{fig:strategy-trend}: (1) among the \textit{intersection} of the correct instances over the generic, and the security-enhanced settings, the ratio of the securely-resolved in each setting; (2) on the \textit{union} of the securely-resolved instances of all settings, the ratio of the incorrect instances in each setting.
-While the strategies mitigate agent's security regardless of functionality, it causes even more \textit{secure}-to-\textit{incorrect} changes, leading to performance drops.
-The \textit{oracle} is more severe than \textit{self-selection}, perhaps due to the fact that risk identification, to some extent, helps with problem understanding.
+To quantify these two trends, we report two percentages corresponding to each in \autoref{fig:strategy-trend}: (1) among the \textit{intersection} of the correct instances over the generic, and the security-enhanced settings, the ratio of the securely-resolved in each setting; (2) on the \textit{union} of the securely-resolved instances of all settings, the ratio of the incorrect instances in each setting.
+While the strategies improve agent's security regardless of functionality, it causes even more \textit{secure-to-incorrect} changes, leading to performance drops.
+Compared to \textit{self-selection}, \textit{oracle} is more security-improving, since self selection relies on imperfect risk identification.